GLM-130B: An Open Bilingual Pre-trained Model: Ethics: Evaluation on Biases and Toxicity

 \section{Ethics: Evaluation on Biases and Toxicity}

 Albeit LLMs' strong abilities in language and beyond, which could bring substantial welfare to human beings, they can potentially produce toxic and illegal contents for evil use~\citep{weidinger2021ethical,Sheng2021SocietalBI,Dev2021HarmsOG,bommasani2021opportunities}.
-In \glm, before granting model weight to applicants, in the model license, we demand them to agree that they will not use it for any deeds that may be harmful to society and human beings.
+In \glm, before granting model weight to applicants, in the model license we demand them to agree that they will not use it for any deeds that may be harmful to society and human beings.

 Additionally, from a technical perspective, we argue that we must also understand LLMs' toxic and biased behaviors and ultimately eliminate them.
 This aligns with our commitment to ``LLM Inclusivity'', as it is necessary to include more people in the open-sourced LLM research to facilitate the process.
-Moreover, suppose an LLM is good at identifying toxic and biased content.
-In that case, techniques such as self-diagnoses~\citep{schick2021self} can help to reduce the harmful generation in a self-consistent post-processing procedure.
-Therefore, as an initial step, we evaluate \glm over various related benchmarks to shed light on the challenging topic.
-Despite their limitations~\citep{blodgett2021stereotyping,jacobs2021measurement}, which should be addressed in future work, they still serve as a good start to arouse the community's awareness of the problem.
+Moreover, if an LLM is shown to be good at identifying toxic and biased content, techniques such as self-diagnoses~\citep{schick2021self} can help to reduce the harmful generation in a self-consistent post-processing procedure.
+Therefore, as an initial step, we evaluate \glm over a variety of related benchmarks to shed light on the challenging topic.
+Despite their limitations~\citep{blodgett2021stereotyping,jacobs2021measurement} which should be addressed in future work, they still serve as a good start to arouse the community's awareness of the problem.